 We also have systems in places that continuously monitor all discharges on a real time basis.
 The reports from this monitoring have been periodically made available to you for the last couple of years.

-To prevent any accidental discharge of any petroleum product into the environment we have installed four Oily-Water Seperators that separate the petroleum product from water.
+To prevent any accidental discharge of any petroleum product into the environment we have installed four Oily-Water Separators that separate the petroleum product from water.
 The petroleum product can then be decanted and disposed off.

 As you may know, we also have a detailed rapid response procedure that allows rapid response to any emergency including any accidental discharge.